Search⌘ K

 The practical reasons to use it:

-• Always available.
-A native app in your dock or taskbar, not a browser tab competing with fifty others.
+• Always available: A native app in your dock or taskbar, not a browser tab competing with fifty others.

-• Local file access.
-Desktop can connect to files and folders on your machine through desktop extensions, without uploading anything to the web.
+• Local file access: Desktop can connect to files and folders on your machine through desktop extensions, without uploading anything to the web.

-• Focused work sessions.
-A dedicated window for extended work, separate from browser distractions.
+• Focused work sessions: A dedicated window for extended work, separate from browser distractions.

 If you never need Claude to access anything outside the chat window, Claude.ai in the browser is sufficient.
 Claude Desktop becomes essential when you want Claude to work with files on your computer.

-MCP: the universal adapter
+MCP: The universal adapter

 MCP (Model Context Protocol) is the open standard that makes all of these connections possible.
 The simplest way to think about it: MCP is a universal adapter for AI.
-The same way a USB-C port connects your laptop to monitors, drives, and ...
+The same way a USB-C port connects your laptop to monitors, ...